 Once an absence request is approved, it is the student's responsibility to contact the Course Directors and the Assistant Director of the MSBS program to arrange a makeup for missed laboratories, course activities, or an examination/quiz where applicable.
-It is important to note that, although the Course Directors will do their best to accommodate the makeup requests, some missed experiences may not be replicable, and the arrangement is at the Course Directors' discretion.
-In the case in which a missed experience is not replicable, and therefore unable to be made up, the student may receive a zero (0) for that assessment, which may lead to an overall failing course grade.
+It is important to note that, although the Course Directors will do their best to accommodate the makeup requests, some missed experiences may not be able to be replicated, and the arrangement is at the Course Directors' discretion.
+In the case in which a missed experience is not able to be replicated, and therefore unable to be made up, the student may receive a zero (0) for that assessment, which may lead to an overall failing course grade.